apache/fluo/docs/applications.md

         // invert row and value
         tx.set(value, new Column("inv", "data"), row);
       }
+    }
+    ```
+2. Create a class that implements [ObserverProvider] like the example below.
+The purpose of this
+    class is associate a set Observers with columns that trigger the observers.
+The class can
+    create multiple observers.

+    ```java
+    class AppObserverProvider implements ObserverProvider {
       @Override
-      public ObservedColumn getObservedColumn() {
+      public void provide(Registry or, Context ctx) {
-        return new ObservedColumn(new Column("obs", "data"), NotificationType.STRONG);
+        //setup InvertObserver to be triggered when the column obs:data is modified or.register(new Column("obs", "data"),
+                           NotificationType.STRONG,
+                           new InvertObserver());

+        //Observer is a Functional interface.
+So Obsevers can be written as lambdas. or.register(new Column("new","data"),
+                           NotificationType.WEAK,
+                           (tx,row,col) -> {
+                             Bytes combined = combineNewAndOld(tx,row);
+                             tx.set(row, new Column("current","data"), combined);
+                           });
       }
     }
     ```

-2. Build a jar containing this class and include this jar in the `lib/` directory of your Fluo
+3. Build a jar containing thses classes and include this jar in the `lib/` directory of your Fluo
     application.
-3. Configure your Fluo instance to use this observer by modifying the Observer section of
+4. Configure your Fluo instance to use this observer provider by modifying the Observer section of
     [fluo.properties].
+5. Initialize Fluo.
+During initialization Fluo will obtain the observed columns from the
+    ObserverProvider and persist the columns in Zookeeper.
+These columns persisted in Zookeeper
+    are used by transactions to know when to trigger observers.
-4. Restart your Fluo instance so that your Fluo workers load the new observer.
+6. Start your Fluo instance so that your Fluo workers load the new observer.

 ## Application Configuration

-Each observer can have its own configuration.
-This is useful for the case of using the same
-observer code w/ different parameters.
-However for the case of sharing the same configuration
-across observers, fluo provides a simple mechanism to set and access application specific
+For configuring observers, fluo provides a simple mechanism to set and access application specific
 configuration.
 See the javadoc on [FluoClient].getAppConfiguration() for more details.

 ## Debugging Applications